 It is all very contrived – a second Santa clause, the requirement that Santa find a wife in 28 days, a replacement Santa who for no clear reason turns evil.
 There is occasional sparkle to some of the romance between Tim Allen and schoolteacher Elizabeth Mitchell and in some of Allen’s earlier scenes as evil Santa.
 On the other hand, none of these story elements are dealt with in any vaguely challenging way – Elizabeth Mitchell’s authoritarian school principal renounces her anal retentive hard-headedness within two scenes and becomes standard romantic fodder thereafter; while Eric Lloyd’s son gives strong impression of having developed authority issues owing to the lack of a father in his life, the situation is barely even dwelt on and is only resolved by a restoration of the status quo at the start of the film.
 Tim Allen rarely gets a chance to let his comedic talents shine.
 Elsewhere, The Santa Clause 2 is a film driven by cuddly sentimentality, weak laughs and the presumption that Yuletide warmth alone will bring audiences in, hang the need to give them anything of substance.
 It is hard to understand what made the film such a hit, let alone garnered such glowing reviews from the American mainstream press.

-Tim Allen, director Michael Lembeck and most of the cast returned for a further sequel The Santa Clause 3: The Escape Clause (2006).
+Tim Allen, director Michael Lembeck and most of the cast returned for a further sequel The Santa Clause 3: The Escape Clause (2006) and then the tv series The Santa Clause (2022-3).
 Michael Lembeck went onto direct another film about mythical characters with Tooth Fairy (2010).